ERDDAP/erddap/PROGRAMMER_GUIDE.md

   - Via Source Code on GitHub\
     The source code for recent public versions and in-development versions is also available via [GitHub](https://github.com/ERDDAP).
 Please read the [Wiki](https://github.com/ERDDAP/erddap/wiki) for that project.
-If you want to modify the source code (and possibly have the changes incorporated into the standard ERDDAP distribution), this is the recommended approach.
+If you want to modify the source code (and possibly have the changes incorporated into the standard ERDDAP™ distribution), this is the recommended approach.

-### **ERDDAP dependencies**
+### **ERDDAP™ dependencies**
-ERDDAP uses Maven to load code dependencies as well as some static reference files (WEB-INF/ref).
+ERDDAP™ uses Maven to load code dependencies as well as some static reference files (WEB-INF/ref).
 This is done to avoid storing many large files in the repository.\
   You can use `mvn compile` and that will fetch the dependencies and ref files.
 You can also use `mvn package` to generate a war file.\
   You can manually download the ref files: